Thrillseeker419/LatinBlogPortfolio/README.md

 - **Create Posts:** Users can compose and publish new blog posts.
 - **Delete Posts:** Remove unwanted or outdated posts.
 - **Search Functionality:** Easily find posts using the search bar.
+- **View Authors:** See a list of contributing authors with additional details.
+- **View Timeline:** Browse a timeline of past events and achievements.
 - **Responsive Design:** Optimized for desktops, tablets, and mobile devices.
 - **Accessible Interface:** Designed following accessibility best practices.
 - **Mock API Integration:** Simulates backend interactions for a seamless user experience.